KoenZomers/RingApi/README.md

 ## Version History

+0.3.2.0 - released August 9, 2019

+- Added support for working with Ring Stickup Cams
+- Removed CredentialsEncoded property in Session as it was no longer used and deprecated a few versions back

 0.3.1.0 - released August 9, 2019

 - Changed the implementation of GetDoorbotsHistory(int limit) so that it will return as many items as you request, instead of just a maximum of 100 items, even if you would provide a higher number.
 Discussed in [issue #2](https://github.com/KoenZomers/RingApi/issues/2).